Menu

 Likeness Competition

-(A warm up round, and three 10-minute official rounds).
-In each round, artists will have 10 minutes to draw the same subject.
+(A warm up round, and three 10-minute official rounds) In each round, artists will have 10 minutes to draw the same subject.
 Paper size should be no larger than 12 inches (30.5 centimeters) by 16 inches (40.6 centimeters).
 Artists participating in the Likeness Competition are prohibited from adding bodies/gags to their drawings.
-Head and shoulders ONLY.
+Drawings must be of head and shoulders ONLY and done in black & white on white paper (shading is okay).
 The focus of this particular competition is getting really great LIKENESS while maintaining the defining qualities of caricature.
-Following each round, artists must write their competition number on each caricature and hang it on the designated wall space.
-Following the third round, artists will have the rest of the designated time to vote on their favorite rendition of each subject.
+Following each round, artists must write their competition number on each caricature and they will be hung on a designated wall space by Board members.
+Following the third round, Professional Members will have 20 minutes to vote on their favorite rendition of each subject.

 OTHER COMPETITIONS